TYPE DESIGN INFORMATION PAGE last updated on Wed Oct 4 15:23:52 EDT 2023

 Typefaces from 2016: Gama (octagonally cut Star Trek font).

 Jory Raphael is a designer and entrepreneur living in Vermont.
 Founder of Sensible World.
 Designer of icon sets such as Elements, Forecast, Air, Symbolicons Block and Symbolicons Line.
 His work is available from Symbolicons.com and Symbolset.
 [Google] [More] ⦿

 Mary Trafton lives in Montpelier, Vermont, where she creates marketing, promotional, and website graphics for the Hunger Mountain Co-op.
 She received a BA in Italian at Smith College, an MA in Design and MFA in Drawing at the University of Iowa.
 She also studied at the Boston Museum School with fellow student, Charles Gibbons.

 Designer at Bitstream of Full Moon BT (with Charles Gibbons).
-This handprinted family won an award at the TDC2 2003 competition.
+This hand-printed family won an award at the TDC2 2003 competition.
 It includes FM Black Cherry Moon, Alternate, Ligature, and Doubles (all with Charles Gibbons).
-[Google] [MyFonts] [More] ⦿

 Ruzicka was also known for his engravings: see this wood engraving example.

 Vermont-based author (b.
-1897) of Goudy, master of letters (Black Cat Press, Chicago, 1938; published in 1939; see also here), about the life of Frederic Goudy (1865-1947).
+1897) of Goudy, Master of Letters (Black Cat Press, Chicago, 1938; published in 1939; see also here), about the life of Frederic Goudy (1865-1947).
 The book has quite a bit of historic detail such as a vivid description of the fire that destroyed Goudy's workplace at Deepdene.
-But there are virtually no type specimen or typographic images.
+But there are virtually no type specimens or typographic images.
 [Google] [More] ⦿

 Wooden Type Fonts (was: American Wood Type and, Wooden Type)